dinusebastianbalan/btc-app/README.md

 - S3 (storage)
 - Route53 (DNS records for domain)

+General info:

-The terraform backend state is configured in S3 bucket.
+- The terraform backend state is configured in S3 bucket.
-The network policy is constructed on the frontend namespace, with a default deny from evrything and a allow from gateway namespace (thus blocking backend requests)
+- The network policy is constructed on the frontend namespace, with a default deny from evrything ( helm/service-api/allow-gateway-ns.yaml) and a allow from gateway namespace (helm/service-api/default-deny-frontend.yaml) (thus blocking backend requests)
+- Services are exposed to internet trough ingress resources
+  - service-api (5555 port) : helm/service-api/ingress.yaml
+  - service-btc (33133 port): helm/service-btc/ingress-btc-avg.yaml; helm/service-btc/ingress-btc-avg.yaml

+Helm/deployment
+- custom helm charts for each microservices have been created.

 Github Workflows :
 1. name: Docker Image CI